 Recall that leaves and stem material are produced in the embryonic region called the apical meristem at the very tip of stems.
 In this region new cells are produced by mitosis and the cells are organized as new stem material and as leaf primordia, outgrowths from the stem that grow and produce the structures that we know of as leaves.
 In dandelions and other rosette plants, the distance between leaves is very short.
 As mentioned above, internode length may vary with age, or more specifically vary with environmental factors that coordinate with age, in which case plant form may drastically change with age (see images of mullen, above).
 Internodes produced in the first season of growth are very short, those in the second season of growth, after the plant has been exposed to a cold period, are a great deal longer.

-What are the consequences of producing rosettes as opposed to stems with leaves more widely spaced (Fig. 5, 6)?
+What are the consequences of producing rosettes as opposed to stems with leaves more widely spaced (Fig. 4, 6)?
 One factor is microclimate, rosette leaves, if they are close to the ground, may be in a very different environment that leaves that are elevated.
-A second factor is self-shading of leaves, although this is influenced by several other factors including the size of the leaves and their distribution.
-Additionally, plants with short stems and clustered leaves are also more likely to be shaded from above because the stem is not carrying leaves upwards and potentially above the neighboring plants.
+A second factor is self-shading of leaves, although this is influenced by several other factors including the size of the leaves and their distribution on the stem.
+Also, plants with short stems and clustered leaves are also more likely to be shaded from above because the stem is not carrying leaves upwards and potentially above the neighboring plants.
 At the same time, growing upward exposes the plant to a number of problems that are not present if it stays low to the ground.
 One is mechanical.
 Growing upward requires stems to be able to resist the combined effects of gravity and wind.
 Another problem is that an elevated shoot apical meristem becomes more apparent and vulnerable, at least to some herbivores.
-How significant this is depends on the herbivore—something big, and especially something big with a big nose (think deer!) might have a hard time nipping the tip of a dandelion, but have no difficulty nipping the tip of a tomato plant.
-However, this is not an issue for smaller herbivores like Japanese beetles.
 The loss of the terminal apical meristem is particularly damaging because it eliminates the source of growth, although growth may continue by the activation/stimulation of lateral buds.
+The accessibility of the stem tip depends on the herbivore—something big, and especially something big with a big nose (think deer!) might have a hard time nipping the tip of a dandelion, but have no difficulty nipping the tip of a tomato plant.
+But for smaller herbivores like insects, stem tips are available for both short and tall plants.

 Factors affecting flowering plant form II: Branching frequency

-Note the images of Diffenbachia and cabbage.
+Note the images of Diffenbachia and cabbage (Fig 6).
 Like dandelion, they have no branches.
 ‘Typical’ plants with modular growth and a dendritic form have branches and the branches have branches.
 This repetitive pattern is one of the familiar aspects of plant form that makes them so appealing as an artistic model.
-However, some plants, like dandelion, have no branches, there is just one axis to the plant, and this gives them, and other plants, a distinct look.
+However, some plants, like dandelion, Diffenbachia and cabbage, have no branches, there is just one axis to the plant, and this gives them, and other plants, a distinct look.

 Recall that branches result from the fact that as the shoot apical meristem elongates and produces embryonic leaves it also produces a potential branch, called a branch primordium or bud primordium in the ‘axil’ of each leaf, placed just above where the leaf attaches to the stem.
 A branch primordium is a replica of the shoot apex, an embryonic shoot capable of elongating and producing a shoot with leaves upon it.
 All that needs to happen to produce a branch is that the branch primordium be stimulated to start growing.
 Branch upon branch upon branch can be produced as each shoot in turn produces leaves that have branch shoots appear from their base.
 This does not happen in dandelion and in many other plants, both rosette and non-rosette.
 In such plants, growth occurs solely from the original shoot, although many of them will form branches if the original shoot apical meristem is removed.
 In dandelion, although branch primordia are produced, they are only activated to grow after being transformed into flower primodia (technically inflorescence primordia).
 Thus, when activated, they produce not a branch but a leafless dandelion ‘flower’ (technically it is an inflorescence, a cluster of flowers, not a single flower).
 This type of growth pattern is also seen in Aloe and a number of other rosette plants.